 Standards nowadays have a pervasive omnipresence in everyday life; even so most of them remain hidden.
 The use of these standards enables us to gather information from all over the world.
 The facts where the information is coming from (location, device, server, etc.), where the user is and what end device he uses remain irrelevant as long as the appropriate standards are used.
-In the military field there are also many existing standards.
+In the military field, there are also many existing standards.
 However many of them are unused and even if used some of them are not properly implemented.
-As result multi-national operations often reveal that interoperability even today remains wishful thinking.
+As a result, multi-national operations often reveal that interoperability even today remains wishful thinking.

 Another factor is that military operations are becoming ever more complex and that the (NATO) military is being deployed ever more often in civil-military (CIMIC) operations such as disaster relief.
-Such operations involve NATO and also global and local NGO’s, companies (such as telecom providers) and even (groups of) involved citizens.
+Such operations involve NATO and also global and local NGO’s, companies (such as telecom providers), emergency services and even (groups of) involved citizens.
 The most of the current NATO C2 structure is not ready regarding standards to effectively and efficiently deal with such operations.

 One project that aimed to overcome the resulting “swivel chair” interfaces was/is MAJIIC.
-The former RTG RTG-052 / IST-107 used this attempted as a seed corn to its work in investigating standards that promote interoperability within coalition UGS.
+The former IST-107-RTG used this attempt as a seed corn to its work in investigating standards that promote interoperability within coalition UGS.
 The STANAGs 4545, 4559, 4607, 4609, 4676, 4586, 7023, 2103, 5500 together with ROS, BML, JAUS and IOP were identified as a core set that should be used.

 Over the last three years, subsets of these standards have been successfully introduced by the RTG into the rule set of the “Military European Land-Robot Trial (ELROB)”.
 The participating teams had to implement these standards into their robot operating software in order to participate in the event and communicate the ISR results to the organizers.